mattpopovich/mattpopovich.com/_posts/2023-11-13-full-apple-watch-comparison.md

 {: .prompt-info }

 ## Intro
 Every year, Apple comes out with a new Apple Watch, and they update their [comparison page](https://www.apple.com/watch/compare/).
 They allow a maximum of 3 watches to be compared and it isn't obvious what the actual differences are between the watches.
-I manually went through comparisons of each watch and I attempted to make a table that makes things visually obvious what has or hasn't changed between each watch.
+I manually went through comparisons of each watch and I attempted to make a detailed table that makes things visually obvious what has or hasn't changed between each watch.

 Ken Rockwell has a [detailed comparison page](https://www.kenrockwell.com/apple/watch/compared.htm) which was very close to what I aimed to do.
 Mine adds color 🌈 and tries to only focus on differentiating features.